fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 to produce in PostgreSQL.
 It comes with a really neat command called `EXPLAIN`, which shows the query plan, which contains all of the relevant info.

-For example, let's see the query plan for the query that returs all of the users:
+For example, let's see the query plan for the query that returns all of the users:

 {% highlight sql %}
 EXPLAIN SELECT * FROM users;